wmorellato/babel/README.md

 ## Upcoming features

-- Integration with OneDrive, Google Drive and Dropbox to backup stories.
+- Integration with OneDrive and Dropbox to backup stories.
 - Linguistic analysis of texts.
-- Integration with *zen mode* in VSCode.
 - Integration with [The Grinder](https://thegrinder.diabolicalplots.com/).
-- Improve the exporter feature to supporte .rtf format.